Saint Kitts: Transportation

 Robert L. Bradshaw International Airport serves Saint Kitts.

-The Basseterre Ferry Terminal facilitates travel between Saint Kitts and sister island Nevis.
+The Basseterre Ferry Terminal is the base for the ferry service that connects Saint Kitts and sister island Nevis, as well as other nearby destinations.

-The narrow-gauge (30 inches) St. Kitts Scenic Railway circles the island and offers passenger service from its headquarters near the airport, although the service is geared more for tourists than as day-to-day transportation for residents.
-Built between 1912 and 1926 to transport sugar cane from farms to the sugar factory in Basseterre, since 2003 the railway has offered a 3.5-hour, 30-mile circle tour of the island on specially designed double-decker open-air coaches, with 12 miles of the trip being by bus.
+The narrow-gauge St. Kitts Scenic Railway circles the island and offers passenger service from its headquarters near the airport, although the service is geared more for tourists than as day-to-day transport for residents.
+Built between 1912 and 1926 to transport sugar cane from farms to the sugar factory in Basseterre, since 2003 the railway has offered a 3.5-hour, 30 mi circle tour of the island on specially designed double-decker open-air coaches, with 12 mi of the trip being by bus.

 Notable natives and residents

 Saint Kitts is or was the residence of: